 For testing purposes, certificate authorities usually provide separate staging environments.
-For example, Let's Encrypt staging environment is currently https://acme-staging-v02.api.letsencrypt.org/directory.
+For example, the Let's Encrypt staging environment is https://acme-staging-v02.api.letsencrypt.org/directory.

 enabled Enables or disables certificate renewal for the client; this is useful, for example, for temporarily suspending without removing the client from the configuration.
 Default: on. key_type The type of private key algorithm for the certificate.
 Valid values: rsa, ecdsa.
 Default: ecdsa. key_bits email Number of bits in the certificate key.
 Default: 256 for ecdsa, 2048 for rsa.
-Optional email address for feedback; used when creating an account on the CA server. max_cert_size Specifies the maximum allowed size of a new certificate file in bytes to reserve space for a new certificate in shared memory; the more domains the certificate is requested for, the more space is required.
-If a certificate already exists at startup but its size exceeds the value of max_cert_size, the max_cert_size value is dynamically increased to match the size of the existing certificate file.
-If the size of a renewed certificate exceeds max_cert_size, the renewal will fail with an error.
-Default: 8192. renew_before_exp Time before the certificate expires when certificate renewal should start.
-Default: 30d. renew_on_load Specifies that the certificate should be forcibly renewed each time the configura- tion is loaded. retry_after_erro Time to retry when a certificate couldn't be obtained.
-If set to off, the client won't retry to obtain the certificate after a failure.
+Optional email address for feedback; used when creating an account on the CA server. max_cert_size Specifies the maximum allowed size of a new certificate file in bytes to reserve space for the new certificate in shared memory; the more domains the certificate is requested for, the more space is required.
+If a certificate already exists at startup but its size exceeds the max_cert_size value, the max_cert_size value is dynamically increased to match the size of the existing certificate file.
+If the size of a certificate obtained during renewal exceeds max_cert_size, the renewal process will fail with an error.
+Default: 8192. renew_before_exp Time before certificate expiration when renewal should begin.
+Default: 30d. renew_on_load Specifies that the certificate should be forcibly renewed each time the configuration is loaded. retry_after_erro Time to wait before retrying if certificate retrieval failed.
+If set to off, the client will not retry to obtain the certificate after an error.
 Default: 2h. challenge Specifies the verification type for the ACME client.
-Allowed values: dns, http.
+Valid values: dns, http.
 Default: http. account_key Specifies the full path to a file containing a key in PEM format.
-This is useful if you want to use an existing account key instead of generating one automatically, or if you need to use one key for multiple ACME clients.
+This is useful if you want to use an existing account key instead of automatic generation, or if you need to use one key for multiple ACME clients.
 Supported key types: • RSA keys with lengths that are multiples of 8, ranging from 2048 to 8192 bits. • ECDSA keys with lengths of 256, 384, or 521 bits.
-When specifying the account_key parameter, make sure the key file actually exists.
+When specifying the account_key parameter, ensure that the key file actually exists.
 If the file is missing, Angie will attempt to create it at the specified path.
 Note that keys for ACME clients are created in the order the corresponding clients are mentioned in the configuration in acme_client, acme, or acme_hook directives.
 Therefore, if one client should use a key created for another, that other client must appear earlier in the configuration.
-Additionally, keys are only created for clients that have the enabled=on param- eter set.
+Additionally, keys are only created for clients that have the enabled=on parameter set.